 While these results are not reported in the paper, during development we examined which of the concept space and expertise representation are most useful.
 Our analysis suggests that the Taxonomy and the Predicates concept spaces are more useful than the large Topics concept space.

 This is because the Topics concept space has an order of millions of topics, thus spreading the expertise distribution too sparse for users contributing not a lot of triples.

 The paper does a great job of explaining how Google might incorporate user contributions into Freebase, and it appears that topic-based contributions might not be useful yet as other contributions.
-While Freebase does supply information used in Google’s knowledge base, it’s possible that Google might look to other sources to better understand things such as topics, such as Open Information Extraction.
+While Freebase does supply information used in Google’s knowledge base, Google might look to other sources to better understand things such as topics, such as Open Information Extraction.